Kūhiō School Snack & Meal Guidelines

-Thank you for your consideration and cooperation.
+Thank you for your cooperation in keeping our school community healthy and safe!

 USDA Nondiscrimination Statement